thehatch4815162342/UFOs/README.md

 ![alt text](https://github.com/thehatch4815162342/UFOs/blob/main/images/filter_working.png?raw=true)

 ## Summary
-Overall, this webpage does what it is intended to do, however, one major drawback is that the search is case sensitive.
-Since people typically capitalize proper nouns such as city names and initials for state and country, this design might not be the most intuitive.
-A few other features I would add to make searching easier include adding a drop-down feature for each search criteria and a button to clear filters out.
+Overall, this webpage does what it is intended to do, however, one major drawback is that the search feature is case sensitive.
+Since people typically capitalize proper nouns such as city names and initials for states and countries, this design might not be the most intuitive.
+A few other features I would add to make searching easier include adding a drop-down feature for each search criteria so users can see what options there are and a button to clear out filters.